 - The sensor must be set to use a profile that is suitable for the installation site.
-This includes setup for sensor range.
-It also includes the threshold limits for acceptance (or rejection) of a reflected radar signal.
-(These should be set following the sensor being mounted in position). - Further setup is also required regarding how to handle the raw data from the sensor to produce datapoints for logging.
+This includes the threshold limits for acceptance (or rejection) of a reflected radar signal.
+(The threshold should be set following the sensor being mounted in position). - Further setup is also required regarding how to handle the raw data from the sensor to produce datapoints for logging.
 (Refer to section 12.21.3 for further information).